vertoe/darkcore/README.md

 ## Security

-We're using Bitcore in production, as are [many others](http://bitcore.io#projects), but please use common sense when doing anything related to finances!
+Bitpay is using Bitcore in production, as are [many others](http://bitcore.io#projects), but please use common sense when doing anything related to finances!
 We take no responsibility for your implementation decisions.

 If you find a security issue, please email security@bitpay.com.

 ## Contributing

 Please send pull requests for bug fixes, code optimization, and ideas for improvement.
 For more information on how to contribute, please refer to our [CONTRIBUTING](https://github.com/bitpay/bitcore/blob/master/CONTRIBUTING.md) file.

 ## Building the Browser Bundle

-To build bitcore full bundle for the browser:
+To build darkcore full bundle for the browser:

 ```sh
 gulp browser